Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/14-implementing-iir-filter/Part1a/README.md

   * SOS impulse response
   * impulse response error
 * The following files will also be generated:
-  * `C1.h` - array of coefficients to be passed to kernel
+  * `C1.h` - array of coefficients to be passed to the kernel
   * `input.dat` - unit sample function to be used as an input signal for the kernel
-  * `impresponse.dat` - calculated impulse response for comparison with kernel result
+  * `impresponse.dat` - calculated impulse response for comparison with AI engine result
 * Copy `C1.h` to the `src` directory, and `input.dat` to the `data` directory of the AI engine project (note: this has already been done in the attached project archive)

 ## Adaptive Dataflow Graph